Access Information for Hessel Museum and CCS Bard Galleries

 Manual wheelchairs are available on a first-come, first-serve basis at the front desk.

 All galleries are on a single-level.
-Entrance doorways to the galleries are not equipped with automatic openers, but Security and Visitor Service staff members are nearby and can assist.
+Entrance doorways to the galleries are not equipped with automatic openers, but Security and Public Engagement staff members are nearby and can assist.

 The Museum doesn’t allow pets in the building.
 However, we welcome Service Animals in the Museum, in accordance with the Americans with Disabilities Act (ADA) and New York State law.
 A Service Animal is a dog that is individually trained to do work or perform tasks for a person with a disability.
 Emotional support, therapy, comfort, or companion animals are not Service Animals as defined by the ADA and New York State and therefore not allowed in the Museum.
 Service Animals must be under the control of the handler at all times.
 The Museum doesn’t allow photographs of animals inside the building.